 At home, the most likely sources of harmful bacteria are raw meat and unwashed fruit and vegetables.
 Don't let raw meat or juices come into contact with food that's going to be eaten uncooked or defrosting meat drip onto other food in the fridge.
 Always wash your hands before starting to prepare food – and wash them again after handling raw meat.

 - When in doubt, toss it out.
 Most food-poisoning bacteria and their toxins have no taste or smell.
 The smell of putrefaction is usually due to relatively harmless bacteria called pseudomonas.
-So it needn't be obvious that food's contaminated.
-See our FAQs on what's safe to eat for the answers to your dodgy-food-in-the-fridge questions.
+So it might not be obvious that food's contaminated.
+See our FAQs on what's safe to eat for the answers to your commonly asked dodgy-food-in-the-fridge questions.